shapediver/ViewerExamples/examples/general/README.md

 ### General

+The examples in this section show general settings and properties that can be set.

-General settings and properties that can be used with the viewer API.
+These settings and properties can be used in a variety of ways for console branding, error handling or events.